 Google Ads Optimization score - do you need a 100%?

 Google Ads conveniently publishes an optimization score within every account.
-The goal is to indicate how well an account is optimized (hence the name - optimization score).
-It’s unfortunately not a yardstick for how effective your account is.
+The goal is to show how well an account is optimized (hence the name - optimization score).
+It’s unfortunately not a direct indicator for how effective your account is.

 A Google Ads account with a high optimization score can miss its goals and an account with a low score can exceed its marketing goals.